fspoettel/blaupause/README.md

 ```

 If you want to update the `test`-folder, use the `$test`flag in `build.scss` and update the test-folder with running `gulp test`.

+If you need to debug, you can run `gulp debug`.
+This will spawn a `debug` directory in your css folder that contains unprefixed, prefixed unminified and prefixed minified files.

 #### css/scss